 You can download the chore chart by clicking the link or picture/preview below.

-Next, laminate your free kids chore chart printable so that you can use it over and over again without having to print new copies each week.
+Next, laminate your chore chart so that you can use it over and over again without having to print new copies each week.

 Laminating also makes it sturdier and you’ll be able to write on it with a dry erase marker.